miteshsevani/pulselive/README.md

 Code: https://github.com/miteshsevani/pulselive
 App Demo: http://www.miteshsevani.com/pulselive/

-1) Webpack was use as my module bundler and process sass
+1) Webpack was used as my module bundler and process sass
 2) I do not have photoshop so i downloaded a couple of my own images e.g. card background and down arrow
+3) Code has been run through code validators and accessibility checker

 To run the app locally;